dgwalters/aws-iam-find-unused-credentials-org/README.md

   - "sts:AssumeRole"
     - "Resource": "arn:aws:iam::*:role/[role-to-be-assumed]

 4. Upload the "lambda_function.zip" file to the Lambda function you have created.
-This will create 2 files inside the function: lambda_function.py and aws_partitions.py
+This will create 1 file inside the function: lambda_function.py

 5. Update lambda_function.py with the following:
   - Line 35: replace the ou_id with your own OrgId